 When you trust the remote server certificate, the certificate is stored in the database.
-When you - When you trust the remote server certificate, the certificate is stored in the database.
-When you try to connect to the same remote server, you won't be prompted for the certificate again. - 7 Click Next to display the Select Catalogs and Categories for Download page. - Based on your credentials, the Select catalogs and categories for download page lists the catalogs that you are entitled to download.
-By default, all the catalogs are selected. - 8 Select the catalogs that you want to replicate. - 9 For each of the selected catalogs, click the Catalog Name link to display the Edit Catalog dialog box, then select the targets to download. - By default, all the targets of a catalog are selected. - 10 Deselect the targets and the categories that you do not want to download.
+When you try to connect to the same remote server, you won't be prompted for the certificate again.

+7 Click Next to display the Select Catalogs and Categories for Download page.

+Based on your credentials, the Select catalogs and categories for download page lists the catalogs that you are entitled to download.
+By default, all the catalogs are selected.

+- 8 Select the catalogs that you want to replicate. - 9 For each of the selected catalogs, click the Catalog Name link to display the Edit Catalog dialog box, then select the targets to download.

+By default, all the targets of a catalog are selected.

+10 Deselect the targets and the categories that you do not want to download.